A government by the people, for the people. Just as our founders intended.

 These recalls weren’t organized by political groups.

-They were filed by the very people who were harmed — parents, caregivers, and voters who demanded better and were ignored.
+They were filed by the very people who were harmed — parents, caregivers, DDD members, and voters who demanded better and were ignored.

 This is not a partisan campaign.
 It’s a response to deliberate obstruction.